Engelch/ssh-client-base-config/README.md

-# ssh-base-config
+# ssh-client-base-config

-This is ssh-base-config.
+This is ssh-client-base-config.
 This repository is intended to be used by many users.
 It does not contain any encrypted files.

 ## Concept

 A typical SSH setup consists of at least 3 repositories.
 The 4th repository contains keys and other material for the user when working for a company.
 This approach also supports multiple companies.

-1. `ssh-base-config`
+1. `ssh-client-base-config`
 2. `ssh-<<user>>-config`
 3. `ssh-<<company>>-config`
 4. `ssh-<<user>>-<<company>>-config`

 It is best to download these repositories first.
-While the ssh-base configuration is being set up, downloads, i.e. cloning, may fail due to SSH keys not being found.
+While the ssh-client-base configuration is being set up, downloads, i.e. cloning, may fail due to SSH keys not being found.

 The user should download this repository into a private area such as `~/p/`.
 Then the user should create a symbolic link (s-link) to `~/.ssh`.

 All SSH repositories have the same structure; all elements are optional.
+No other files should be in the repositories; move everything else to the Other.xxx.d directory.

 1. `Keys.<<user>>[--<<company>>]].d`
 2. `Config.<<user>>[--<<company>>]].d`